connor-brooks/fragframe/README.md

 `./fragframe_run.sh`

-Edit `shader.frag` and your frame will automatically update
+Edit `shader.frag` and your frame will automatically update once you save

 ## Uniforms
 A number of useful uniform variables are provided in fragframe, these are as follows: